David Ige: Early life and college

-Ige was born and raised in Pearl City, Hawaii, the fifth of six sons of Tokio and Tsurue Ige, who are of Japanese Okinawan descent.
+Ige was born and raised in Pearl City, Hawaii, the fifth of six sons of Tokio and Tsurue Ige, who are of Okinawan descent.
 During World War II, Tokio served in the 100th Battalion/442nd Infantry Regimental Combat Team and was awarded the Purple Heart and Bronze Star.
 After the war, Tokio Ige worked as an ironworker on construction projects while Tsurue Ige worked as a nurse and dental hygienist.
-Tokio Ige died in 2005 at age 86.
-Tsurue, now retired, resides in Pearl City.
+Tokio (born 1917) died in 2005 at age 86, whilst his wife, Tsurue (born 1923) died in 2021 at age 98.

 David Ige attended public schools in Pearl City—Pearl City Elementary School, Highlands Intermediate School, and Pearl City High School—and participated in community sports, playing in the Pearl City Little League for eight years.
 At the newly built Pearl City High School, Ige excelled in many activities.
 In his junior year he was elected student body vice president, and he served as senior class president the next year.
 His campaign for student body president stressed diversity and an end to bullying.
 Ige also led his varsity tennis team to a championship and was honored as the "Scholar-Athlete of the Year."
 He graduated fifth in his class of more than 500 students in 1975.

 Ige was accepted by the Massachusetts Institute of Technology, but attended the University of Hawaii at Manoa, where he earned a Bachelor of Science degree in electrical engineering.
 At UH he served as student body secretary and an officer of several honor societies as well as treasurer and vice-president of his fraternity, Phi Delta Sigma.

 Ige met his wife, Dawn, at the University of Hawaii.
 They have three children: Lauren, Amy, and Matthew.